ASSERT-KTH/slumps/README.md

 - LLVM build takes to long or fails due to memory lack in the image building:
     >  Increase memory and/or CPU ressources in the docker engine configuration

-- Right now both images take approx. 8Gb of size in disk
+- Right now, both images take approx. 8Gb of size in disk

 ## Study of memory disclosure vulnerabilities